ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- messageType REQUIRED: It MUST be the value urn:ietf:satp:msgtype:commit-prepare-msg
+- messageType REQUIRED: It MUST be the value urn:ietf:params:satp:core:msgtype:commit-prepare-msg

 - sessionId REQUIRED: A unique identifier chosen earlier by the client in the Initialization Request Message.